Clique-Stable Set separation in perfect graphs with no balanced skew-partitions: Introduction

 Twenty years have passed since Yannakakis introduced the problem and several results have shed some light on the problem.
-First of all, a negative result due to Fiorini et al \cite{Fiorini11} asserts that there does not exist an extended formulation for the Vertex Packing polytope for all graphs.
+First of all, a negative result due to Fiorini et al. \cite{Fiorini11} asserts that there does not exist an extended formulation for the Vertex Packing polytope for all graphs.
+Furthermore on the negative side, G\"o\"os recently proved the existence of graphs for which no polynomial CS-separator exists \cite{Goos}.
 This pushes us further to the study of perfect graphs, for which great progress has been made.
-The most famous one is the Strong Perfect Graph Theorem \cite{SPGT}, proving that a graph is perfect if and only if it is Berge, that is to say it contains no odd hole and no odd antihole.
+The most famous one is the Strong Perfect Graph Theorem \cite{SPGT}, proving that a graph is perfect if and only if it is Berge, that is to say it contains no odd hole and no odd antihole (as induced subgraph).
 It was proved by Chudnovsky, Robertson, Seymour and Thomas, and their proof relies on a decomposition theorem \cite{SPGT, trigraphs}, whose statement can be summed up as follows: every Berge graph is either in some basic class, or has some kind of decomposition (\emph{2-join}, \emph{complement 2-join} or \emph{balanced skew-partition}).
 It seems natural to take advantage of this decomposition theorem to try to solve Yannakakis' question on perfect graphs.
-We will see that the 2-join and its complement have a good behavior with respect to Clique-Stable Set Separation matters, whereas the balanced skew-partition has not.
+We will see that the 2-join and its complement behave well with respect to the Clique-Stable Set separation, whereas the balanced skew-partition does not.